theansr/api/sections/xml_guide.md

 ### Call
-The Call element is used to make a call and join the ongoing call with the new call.
+The Call element is used to make a call and join it with the ongoing call.
 This element can be used in IVRs.

 Attributes